8Leer8/django-taskManager-midtermProject/README.md

 # Functionality
 - Users can add tasks with a title and description.
-- Users can edit tasks, including changing their status.
+- Users can edit tasks, including changing the status to complete.
 - Users can delete tasks they no longer need.
 - The task list displays all tasks with their current status.
-- Task status can be updated to Pending, Complete, or Overdue based on progress.
+- Task status can be updated to Complete by checking the checkbox.
 - The status automatically define depends on the date added